yahoo/panoptes-stream/docs/docker_consul.md

 ```

 #### Shard
-By enabling sharding, Panoptes's nodes try to auto sharding of network devices and take over if one or more nodes has been failed. if you need details information please read [Sharding Deep Dive](sharding.md)
+By enabling sharding, Panoptes's nodes try to auto sharding of network devices and take over if one or more nodes have been failed. if you need details information please read [Sharding Deep Dive](sharding.md)

 Example Shard configuration: